“America will never be destroyed from the outside. If we falter and lose our freedoms, it will be because we destroyed ourselves.” – Abraham Lincoln

 The fear for many is not what North Korea will do, as it will not do anything at the moment.
 The fear is more what Trump will do.

 Washington is confusing, not only for itself but for many other countries as well.
 As long as the US does not attack first there is little to fear as North Korea will not start an initial attack.
 If it does, it finds both China, Russia and the US on its pathway and will be as such totally destroyed as long as Trump sticks to an agreed policy with China and Russia.
-If Trump does not do this and wants to fight “this battle on his own”, it will be the other way around.
-Mind you, in such case “the fox” from North Korea has its way if it would be able to push Trump in such a position.
+If Trump prefers not do this and wants to fight “this battle on his own”, it will be the other way around.

 North Korea despite deception and bluff knows that the US will survive any attempt from North Korea to attack US mainland, but North Korea will not survive in such a scenario.
 Hence it is worth not getting intimidated by intercontinental test missiles from North Korea but use the time properly and not getting into pointless arguments with both China and Russia.

 Vladimir Putin from Russia and Xi Jinping from China called on North Korea, South Korea and the US to sign up to China’s de-escalation plan.
 This policy aims to defuse tensions around the nation’s recent intercontinental ballistic missile (ICBM) launch.
 I think it is the only realistic option to buy time for a unified approach in the interest of all.
-An approach to temper the climate of increasing tension between both a dictator of a brainwashed country and a US President who is both unpredictable by nature and did not survive the test of any integrity in the past
+An approach to temper the climate of increasing tension between both a dictator of a brainwashed country and a US President who is both unpredictable by nature and did not survive the test of any insight or integrity.

 Time will tell how the US Republicans take their responsibility on board to tackle this huge burden for the US and its allies.

-With Trump as US President the risk of conflict has been only increased as his general approach on international matters showed both very little balance and real insight till so far.
+With Trump as US President, as it seems at present, the risk of conflict has been only increased.
+His general approach on international matters showed both very little balance and real insight till so far.
 The last does not take away that a solution needs to be found on the “dilemma” with North Korea,

 Paul Alexander Wolf